 The Central Valley Water Board notified the Discharger and interested agencies and persons of its intent to prescribe WDRs for the discharge and provided an opportunity to submit written comments and recommendations.
-Notification was provided through the following Cescribe Notification Process (e.g., newspaper name and date)
+Notification was provided through posting at the City of Oakley City Hall, Bethel Island Post Office and at the Facility main entrance.